Proxies That Work logo

 • Backconnect gateway: A single hostname:port that fans out to many residential IPs.

-• Geo and ASN targeting: Country/region/city selection; sometimes ASN.
+• Geo and ASN targeting: Choose IPs by country, region, city, or ASN.

-• Health and reputation management: Vendors recycle poor IPs and monitor block rates.
+• Reputation management: Recycle poor IPs and monitor block rates.

 Operational tips: